 While shadowing a major can be a time saver for students who are admitted quickly, it can be quite risky for those who will need two, three or more semesters of study before they will meet the admission requirements of the BComm Program.

 What are the risks?

 - Many courses are restricted.
 If you cannot get into those restricted courses your course options will be limited.
-Just because you choose to shadow doesn’t mean that the department has to waive their restrictions.
+Just because you choose to shadow does not mean that the department will waive restrictions for you.

-- You are taking courses outside of the degree program that you are currently registered.
+- You are taking courses outside of your current degree program.
 If you do not get admitted to BComm you may end up with credits for courses that cannot be used to fulfill the graduation requirements of your current degree program.